-William C. Trimble, III, 53, will be our Chief Executive Officer, President and a member of our board of directors.
+William C. Trimble, III, 52, will be our Chief Executive Officer, President and a member of our board of directors.
 Mr. Trimble co-founded Easterly Partners, LLC and has been its chief executive officer and managing partner since August 2011.
 Prior to joining Easterly Partners, LLC, Mr. Trimble served from April 2009 to August 2011 as the chief operating officer and as a member of the Investment Committee of PRP, LLC, an investment management firm that managed funds that invested in GSA-leased properties, Mr. Trimble also spent ten years as head of client relations for Red Comb, LLC, a Baltimore, Maryland-based asset management firm specializing in domestic, small capitalization equity securities.
 Mr. Trimble previously spent five years as head of marketing and a member of the Investment Committee of Winston Capital Management in McLean, Virginia.
 In 1994, he co-founded the Winston Growth Fund, a long-short equity fund of funds.
 Mr. Trimble's board memberships presently include serving as chairman of the board of the Aircraft Owners and Pilots Association, a global organization supporting general aviation.
 Mr. Trimble earned his MBA and BA from Duke University in Durham, North Carolina.

 Darrell W. Crate, 47, will serve as Chairman of our board of directors.
 Since June 2011, Mr. Crate has served as managing partner of Easterly Capital, a firm he co-founded in September 2009 to make personal private equity investments.
-Mr. Crate also serves as a managing partner and member of the Investment Committee of Easterly Partners, LLC, which he co-founded as a portfolio company of Easterly Capital.
+Mr. Crate also serves as a managing partner and member of the Investment Committee of Easterly Partners, LLC, which he co-founded.
 From 1998 to May 2011, Mr. Crate served as the chief financial officer of Affiliated Managers Group, Inc., a publicly-traded asset management holding company.
 Mr. Crate was previously a managing director of the Financial Institutions Group of the Chase Manhattan Corporation based in London and New York, focusing exclusively on investment management firms.
 Mr. Crate's board memberships presently include serving as a member of the executive committee of the board of trustees of Bates College, as the vice chairman of the Aircraft Owners and Pilots Association, a global organization supporting general aviation, as the treasurer of the International Yacht Restoration School and as a member of the board of directors of Ivenix, Inc., a medical device company.
-Mr. Crate is also on the advisory board of the Robert F. Kennedy Children's Action Corps, an organization that advocates for children encumbered in the juvenile justice system.
 Mr. Crate earned his MBA from Columbia Business School and his BA from Bates College.

-Michael P. Ibe, 68, will serve as our Executive Vice President-Development and Acquisitions and is a director nominee and nominee for Vice Chairman of the Board of Directors.
+Michael P. Ibe, 68, will serve as our Executive Vice President-Development and Acquisitions and is a director nominee.
 Mr. Ibe co-founded Western Devcon in 1987 and since its incorporation has served as president, where he has been primarily responsible for all phases of acquisition and development in each endeavor, including build-to-suit GSA-leased properties of Western Devcon and its affiliates.
 His experience related to construction dates back to 1980, when he served as vice president of construction at Ibe Investments, a family-owned real estate company specializing in high-density residential developments in Phoenix, Arizona and luxury single-family developments in San Diego, California.
 From 1970 to 1980, Mr. Ibe served as a contract administrator and later a vice president and general manager, of Lampco Industries, a San Diego, California manufacturer of precision components for jet engines and nuclear reactors.
 Mr. Ibe attended Mesa College and San Diego State University.